secure-software-engineering/cards/README.md

 ## Using pre-built binaries

 You can use artifacts of our CI as a update site for eclipse plugins or have a look at our releases for more stable versions.
+You can use `https://github.com/secure-software-engineering/cards/releases/latest/download/updatesite.zip` as an update site link to stay up to date.

 ## Building The Artifacts Yourself